-There are a number of benefits to be gained from developing the theory for the PDEs of the flow.
-First, the true optimum shape belongs to an infinitely dimensional space of design parameters, and the theory provides an indication, in principle, of how such a solution could be approached if sufficient computational resources are available.
-Second, it provides insight into the nature of the adjoint equations, and the connection between the formulation of the cost function and the boundary conditions needed to assure a well-posed problem.
-Third, in certain circumstances, the discrete solution may lose the property of continuous dependence of the design parameters.
-It may, for example, contain nondifferentiable flux limiters.
+There are a number of benefits to be gained from developing the theory for the partial differential equations of the flow.
+First, the true optimum shape belongs to an infinitely dimensional space of design parameters, and the theory provides an indication in principle of how such a solution could be approached if sufficient computational resources are available.
+Second, it provides insight into the nature of the adjoint equations, and the connection between the formulation of the cost function and the boundary conditions needed to assure a well posed problem.
+Third, in certain circumstances the discrete solution may lose the property of continuous dependence of the design parameters.
+It may, for example, contain non-differentiable flux limiters.
 Also, if adaptive mesh refinement is used, there will be a discontinuous change in the solution whenever a mesh point is added or deleted.
-Finally, the differential equation theory provides a guideline for the design of iterative solution methods for the adjoint equation, in the case when the adjoint equation is separately discretized and in the case when the discrete adjoint equations are derived directly from the discrete flow equations.
+Finally, the differential equation theory provides a guideline for the design of iterative solution methods for the adjoint equation, both in the case when the adjoint equation is separately discretized and in the case when the discrete adjoint equations are derived directly from the discrete flow equations.
 The theory for standard multigrid methods, for example, depends on the property that the discrete equations on a sequence of meshes all represent the same differential equation.
 It turns out that the same multigrid solution method can readily be used for both the flow and the adjoint equation.

-The adjoint method has recently been extended to treat the compressible Navier-Stokes equations.40 As an illustration of the power of the method Figs. 6 and 7 illustrate the redesign of a wing representative of wide-body transport aircraft in current use.
+The adjoint method has recently been extended to treat the compressible Navier Stokes equations [20].
+As an illustration of the power of the method Figures 8 and 9 illustrate the redesign of a wing representative of wide-body transport aircraft in current use.
 The redesign was performed by modifying the wing sections with a fixed planform, subject to the constraint that the thickness could not be reduced.
-Because of the high computational costs of viscous design, a two-stage strategy was adopted.
-In the first stage, a design calculation was performed with the Euler equations on a mesh with $192 \times 32 \times 48$ cells to minimize the drag at a fixed lift coefficient.
-In the second stage, the pressure distribution of the Euler solution was used as the target pressure for inverse design with the Navier-Stokes equations, using a mesh with $192 \times 64 \times 48$ cells, including 32 intervals normal to the wing concentrated inside the boundary-layer region.
-Comparatively small modifications were required in the second stage, so that it could be accomplished with a small number of design cycles.
+Due to the high computational costs of viscous design, a two stage strategy was adopted.
+In the first stage, a design calculation was performed with the Euler equations on a mesh with 192 x 32 x 48 cells to minimize the drag at a fixed lift coefficient.
+In the second stage the pressure distribution of the Euler solution was used as the target pressure for inverse design with the Navier Stokes equations, using a mesh with 192 x 64 x 48 cells, including 32 intervals normal to the wing concentrated inside the boundary layer region.
+Comparatively small modifications were required in the second stage, so that could be accomplished with a small number of design cycles.